TopSpectrum/rails_multisite/README.md

 # @description:
 #     This file defines the configuration for the rails_multisite plugin.
 #     The configuration is contained inside the 'federation' key.
-#     Settings this key to a value of 'false' will disable the plugin.
+#     Setting this to a value of `false` will disable the plugin.
 federation: false
 ```